 So far, the Nest Secure comes only in this matte white option—which, depending on your home’s interior, can either make it look super sleek or stick out like a sore thumb.

 Nest Guard base station

 Nest Guard has three separate sentry-mode buttons on the outer rim of the keypad.
-You can use these to quickly arm or disarm your system by a single touch.
+You can use these to quickly arm or disarm your system with a single touch.
 Your three options are Disarm, Arm Stay, and Arm Away, which set your Nest Secure to varying levels of protection.

-The Nest Tag works for the exact reason we were skeptical about it: it’s basic.
+The Nest Tag works well for the exact reason we were skeptical about it: it’s basic.
 It’s so simple to arm and disarm your Nest Secure using these little silver-dollar sized key fobs—especially when you’re walking in with an armful of groceries and a tiny human on your hip.

 Because each Nest Tag is assigned to the system individually, you can add or revoke access through the Nest app, and you don’t have to give out or change passcodes.
 And if you lose your keys, you can just deactivate that Nest Tag.
 It’s the ultimate temporary access solution for babysitters or dog walkers, and it gives you total control.